 The Centre was established in 1996 with Professor Mads Andenas as its first Director.
 He has been a Senior Research Fellow at the IALS since 1993, and continues at the IALS on a part-time basis.

-The Institute's Centre for Corporate and Partnership Law was established in September 1996 with an Advisory Committee under the chairmanship of Professor A J Boyle.
-The establishment of the CCLP provided an opportunity to draw together and give focus to a great deal of work in the area of company law that had been undertaken, over many years, within the Institute.
+The Centre succeeded the Institute's former Centre for Corporate and Partnership Law which had been established in September 1996 with an Advisory Committee under the chairmanship of Professor A J Boyle.
+Its establishment provided an opportunity to draw together and give focus to a great deal of work in the area of company law that had been undertaken, over many years, within the Institute.

-Until April 2000 the Centre was under the direction of Dr Mads Andenas, the Senior Research Fellow in Corporate and Commercial Law, but on his appointment to the Directorship of the British Institute of International and Comparative Law, Professor Johan Henning, Senior Research Fellow in Comparative Corporate Law, was appointed to succeed him.
-Professor Henning holds this appointment on a part-time basis, continuing as Dean of the Department of Law of the University of the Orange Free State.
+Until April 2000 Professor Johan Henning, Senior Research Fellow in Comparative Corporate Law, was appointed to succeed Prof Mads Andenas on his appointment to the Directorship of the British Institute of International and Comparative Law (BIICL).
+Professor Henning held this appointment on a part-time basis, continuing as Dean of the Department of Law of the University of the Orange Free State.

 During 2005 and 2006, in-depth research on the reform of partnership law and company law reform continued.
 This was expedited by an arrangement with the Law Commission which granted the Centre's researchers access to the Law Commission's comprehensive research documentation on partnership law reform collected over many years.
 Close contact was kept also with the DTI in order to stay abreast with the most recent official developments.